sisinflab/LODrecsys-datasets/LibraryThing/README.md

 =======================
 This version is an improvement of the version 1.1, which contained some redirect links.
 We replaced those links with the actual ones.
 When a link redicted to a disambiguation page, we selected the correct link among the different redirects in that page.
-The number of matched artists is the same of version 1.1, namely 11,694.
+The number of matched books is the same of version 1.1, namely 11,694.

 References
 ----------